codeigniter4/CodeIgniter4/user_guide_src/source/incoming/auto_routing_improved.rst

 Disable Translate URI To CamelCase
 ----------------------------------

+.. note:: The option to disable "Translate URI To CamelCase" exists only for
+    backward compatibility.
+We don't recommend to disable it.

 To disable it, you need to change the setting ``$translateUriToCamelCase`` option to ``false`` in **app/Config/Routing.php**::